ethack/tht/README.md

 ## Features

-**Easy to Install**
+🧰 **Easy to Install**

-- Small - Keep download size under 500 MB.
+- Small - Keep download size under 300 MB.
 - Portable - Works across a variety of systems thanks to Docker.

-**Fast to Learn**
+📖 **Fast to Learn**

-- Consistent - You get the same environment configuration on every system, which means you can have a familiar environment everywhere.
+- Consistent - Get the same configuration on every system, which means a familiar environment everywhere.
-- Format Agnostic - Use the same processes to work with a variety of data formats including Zeek, CSV, TSV, and JSON.
-Avoid swapping between similar tools with annoying syntax variations for different formats.
+- Format Agnostic - Avoid swapping between similar tools with annoying syntax variations for different formats including Zeek, CSV, TSV, and JSON.
-- Remove Boilerplate - Remove the boilerplate for common use cases with the included custom scripts, shell functions, and aliases.
+- Remove Boilerplate - Remove the boilerplate for common use cases with the included scripts, functions, and aliases.
-- Documented - There are guides, examples, and documentation available to get started right away.
+- Documented - There are [cheatsheets][cheat-url] and [documentation][docs-url] available to get started right away.

-**Fast to Run**
+🚀 **Fast to Run**

 - Optimized - Everything is benchmarked to find the fastest methods when there are several options.
 - Parallel - Many of the components take advantage of multiple CPU cores to process data in parallel.

-## Running
+## Usage

-The recommended method to run THT is with the wrapper script included in the repo.
+The recommended method is to use the `tht` wrapper script included in the repo.

-**Download and install**
+**Install**
 ```bash
 sudo curl -o /usr/local/bin/tht https://raw.githubusercontent.com/ethack/tht/main/tht && sudo chmod +x /usr/local/bin/tht
 ```